Riemannian optimisation methods for ground states of multicomponent Bose-Einstein condensates: Generalised oblique manifold

 \subsubsection{\texorpdfstring{$L^2$}--metric}

 Let $\calG_\Lsp\colon \Hsp\to\Hsp^*$ denote the canonical identification operator defined by

 This allows us to equip the generalised oblique manifold $\OB$ with the {\em $L^2$-metric}

 which is independent of $\varphibf$.
-Note that this metric violates our assumptions above, as it is not coercive with respect to the $\Hsp$-norm.
+Note that this metric violates our assumptions above, as it is not coercive with respect to the $\Hsp$-norm and, in particular, the tangential space $T_\varphibf\OB$ is not complete with respect to the metric $g_{\Lsp}$.
 As a~consequence, the operator $\calG_\Lsp$ is not necessarily invertible and the Riemannian gradient with respect to $g_\Lsp$ may not exist for all $\varphibf$.
 In this subsection, however, we will always assume that all formulas are well-defined and, in particular, that $\varphibf\in \Hsp$ is such that $\calA_\varphibf\, \varphibf\in \Hsp$.

-As the metric $g_{\Lsp}$ is of the additive form~\eqref{eq:blockdiagonal}, the $L^2$-orthogonal projection onto $T_\varphibf\,\OB$ reads
+As the metric $g_{\Lsp}$ is of the additive form~\eqref{eq:blockdiagonal}, the $g_L$-orthogonal projection onto $T_\varphibf\,\OB$ reads

 The Riemannian gradient of $\,\calE$ in~\eqref{eq:energy} with respect to $g_{\Lsp}$ then takes the form

 Furthermore, using \eqref{eq:HessE}, we obtain from \eqref{eq:RHess} the Riemannian Hessian